 Chrome yellow can darken on exposure to industrial atmospheric pollution when hydrogen sulfide is present.
 Hydrogen sulfide can react with the lead to form black lead sulfide.

 Chrome yellow is a pigment compound consisting of toxic heavy metal lead and the highly toxic and carcinogenic hexavalent chromium ion chromate.
-Chrome yellow was replaced by cadmium yellow and orange blend to mitigate the hazards.
+Chrome yellow was replaced by a cadmium yellow and orange blend to mitigate the hazards.
 Ultimately, modern organic monazo pigments replaced even the cadmium pigments due to environmental and health concerns.

 Chrome yellow is a bold, deep orange-yellow that is mostly imitated in modern art paints by less hazardous substitutes.
 The traditional lead chromate pigment can sometimes be found wherever art conservation supplies are sold.

 Although cadmium yellow was known as a pigment in the middle of the 19th century, it did not get much use in paints due to the scarcity of cadmium metal.
 It wasn’t until a more modern and efficient industry increased the production of cadmium in the early 20th century, reducing its costs.
-Cadmium yellow, followed shortly later by orange and red, showed up on the artist palette.
+Cadmium yellow, followed shortly later by orange and red, showed up on the artist's palette.
 These were bold and bright colors that revolutionized the art world.
 They are opaque and stable indoors, but they do deteriorate outdoors by chalking and fading.

 In recent decades, there have been concerns about the health hazards of cadmium pigments and their environmental effects.
 Cadmium is a highly toxic heavy metal in soluble form.
 Although cadmium yellows are generally insoluble, they still pose a significant inhalation hazard and as problematic solid waste.
 In many industries, cadmium pigments have been replaced by less hazardous organic yellow pigments.